eclipse/openvsx/cli/README.md

 ### Download Extensions

 You can use `ovsx` for downloading extensions from an Open VSX instance.
-Extensions are identified with the format `publisher.extension`, and an exact version or version range can be specified with the `--version` (or `-v`) argument.
+Extensions are identified with the format `namespace.extension`, and an exact version or version range can be specified with the `--version` (or `-v`) argument.
+The namespace corresponds to the `publisher` entry of the package.json file.

 Variants:
  * `ovsx get <extension>`
-   downloads an extension and saves it in a file as specified in its download URL (usually in the format `publisher.extension-version.vsix`) in the current working directory.
+   downloads an extension and saves it in a file as specified in its download URL (usually in the format `namespace.extension-version.vsix`) in the current working directory.
  * `ovsx get <extension> -o <path>` downloads an extension and saves it in the specified file or directory.
  * `ovsx get <extension> --metadata`